BitlyTwiser/Stalker2Mods/README.md

 Note: I am not responsible for how you use this.
 The goal is to build a good community around a great game.
 Therefore, use responsibly please.

 # Modding Steps:
-Its challanging to find any concrete process of doing this, thus I tossed togather a small primer on how to decrypt, unpack, adn change the .cfg files included with stalker 2 in order to set/adjust any values you desire.
+Its challanging to find any concrete process of doing this, thus I tossed togather a small primer on how to decrypt, unpack, and change the .cfg files included with stalker 2 in order to set/adjust any values you desire.
-Not so much modding as it is simple value adjustments, but will affect the game nontheless.

 # Needed Binaries:
 - UnrealPak (version 5.1) - Install unreal Engine and find the binary in (C:\Program Files\Epic Games\UE_5.1\Engine\Binaries\Win64)